Quantification of the cascading tipping probability from the AMOC to the Amazon rainforest: Discussion and outlook

 \section{Discussion and outlook}

 We have applied the rare-event algorithm TAMS to a coupled conceptual model of the AMOC and the Amazon rainforest.
-This allowed us to estimate the probability that the Amazon rainforest turns into a savannah within $200$ years in four different regions.
-We then obtained at every stage of tree cover loss the mean first-passage time of the system, the mean AMOC strength, and the reconstructed MAP, MCWD and mean fire intensity.
-Finally, we estimated the conditional probability that the AMOC collapses before the Amazon rainforest, given that the latter collapses within $200$ years.
-We argued that this conditional probability quantifies the chance of observing a tipping cascade from the AMOC to the Amazon.
-We were able to derive a matrix of such cascading factors, quantifying the influence of any decrease in the AMOC strength on any decrease in the mean tree cover of the Amazon rainforest.
+It allowed us to estimate the probability that the Amazon rainforest transitions to a degraded forest state within $200$ years in two different regions.
+We then obtained at every stage of tree cover loss: the mean first-passage time, the mean AMOC strength, and the reconstructed MAP, MCWD and mean fire intensity.
+Finally, we estimated the conditional probability that the AMOC collapses before the rainforest does, given that the latter collapses within $200$ years.
+We were able to derive a range of such cascading factors, quantifying the influence of any decrease in the AMOC strength on any level of degradation of the Amazon rainforest.